JuliaNonconvex/Nonconvex.jl/docs/src/gradients/implicit.md

 ```julia
 (df/dy) * x = v
 ```
 is solved to find the adjoint vector.
 To solve the system using a matrix-free iterative solver (GMRES by default) that avoids constructing the Jacobian `df/dy`, you can set the `matrixfree` keyword argument to `true` (default is `false`).

-When set to `true`, the entrie Jacobian matrix is formed and the linear system is solved using LU factorization.
+When set to `false`, the entrie Jacobian matrix is formed and the linear system is solved using LU factorization.

 ## Arbitrary data structures